phasephasephase/OnixLauncher/README.md

 **The most recent and modern launcher for Onix Client.**

-and all of this is handled on a separate thread.

 ## Contributing
 If there is an issue open with your fix or addition to the launcher, please close it with your pull request.
 Here are some [good first issues](https://github.com/notcarlton/OnixLauncher/labels/good%20first%20issue) to get you started.